-There were no significant changes to the budget for fiscal 2009.
-The budget to actual comparisons indicate that the personnel costs overall were below budget, this is due to unfilled positions, and lower than expected outside contractual costs due to a decrease in
+There were no significant changes to the budget for fiscal 2010.
+The budget to actual comparisons indicate that the personnel costs overall were below budget, this is due to unfilled positions, and lower than expected outside contractual costs due to budgeted water augment and quality contractual costs that were never utilized.
+This is in line with previous fiscal years and reflects the budget process which includes budgeting for all authorized positions and total allowed contract costs, which traditionally have never been fully utilized.

 The Research and Development Fund records the transactions related to the Lower Colorado River Multi-Species Program.
 This program is currently underway and this is the second year of operations under the program.
 Payments related to the program will continue for the next 50 years.
-The charges to Commission customers are pursuant to contract.
-The increase in cash reserves is a function of the contracts which provide for the Commission to hold a portion of the collections in an interest bearing account for future federal use on the program.
+The charges to Commission customers are pursuant to contractual terms.
+The increase in cash reserves is a function of the contracts which provides for the Commission to hold a portion of the collections in an interest bearing account for future federal use on the program.